tauraijob/bundle_plugin/README.md

 1. Ensure `readme.txt` is up to date (Stable tag, Tested up to)
 2. Add/update assets in `.wordpress-org/` (icons/banners/screenshots)
-3. Bump version in `webdev-bundle-plugin.php`
+3. Bump version in `webdev-bundle.php`
 4. Create a Git tag like `v1.1.0` and push it to GitHub
 5. The GitHub Action will deploy to the WordPress.org plugin directory